KarrLab/datanator/docs/index.rst

 ``kinetic_datanator``
 =====================
-``kinetic_datanator`` is a software tool for finding experimental data for building and calibating dynamical models of cellular biochemistry such as metabolite, RNA, and protein abundances; protein complex compositions; transcription factor binding motifs; and kinetic parameters. ``kinetic_datanator`` is particularly useful for building large models, such as whole-cell models, that require large amounts of data to constrain large numbers of parameters. ``kinetic_datanator`` was motivated by the need for large amounts of data to constrain whole-cell models and the fact that this data is hard to utilize because it is scattered across numerous siloed repositories.
+``kinetic_datanator`` is a software tool for finding experimental data for building and calibrating dynamical models of cellular biochemistry such as metabolite, RNA, and protein abundances; protein complex compositions; transcription factor binding motifs; and kinetic parameters. ``kinetic_datanator`` is particularly useful for building large models, such as whole-cell models, that require large amounts of data to constrain large numbers of parameters. ``kinetic_datanator`` was motivated by the need for large amounts of data to constrain whole-cell models and the fact that this data is hard to utilize because it is scattered across numerous siloed repositories.

 ``kinetic_datanator`` currently supports the following data types and data sources: